jpkim921/jpkim921.github.io/_posts/2020-01-18-responsive_navabr.markdown

 ```

-When a user clicks on the icon, javascript will grab `<div>` with the id of `nav-links` and check to see if it has the `hidden` class.
-If it does, `.remove('hidden')` it or else add (`+='hidden'`) it.
+When a user clicks on the icon, javascript will grab `<div>` with the id of `nav-links` and check to see if it has the `'hidden'` class.
+If it does, `.remove('hidden')` or else add (`+='hidden'`).

-This is actually my second attempt.
-The first time, instead of clicking, I tried the toggle the menu by hovering over the icon.
-It worked, but I ran into a problem where if I hide the menu, and then resize the screen, the menu and icon would still be hidden.
+This project is actually my second attempt.
+In first attempt, instead of using a click event, I tried to toggle the menu by hovering over the icon.
+Although it worked, there was an issue that if I hid the menu and resized the screen, the menu and icon remained hidden.

-A few changes I would make is to redo the hamburger icon.
+There are a few changes I would make in the future.
+The first is to redo the hamburger icon.
 Instead of linking an image, I may just try to create the icon with HTML/CSS.
-In addition to that I am interested in trying to add a small animation to the menu.
-Maybe have it slide down or pop out from the icon.
+I would also like to try adding a small animation to the menu and have it slide down or pop out from the icon.
+This would make it more appealing and excitable for the user.

-There is so many ways to do this, but hopefully the way I did it can help give some insight to some of you readin this.
+There are many ways to do this, but hopefully this effort gives insight to those reading this.

 Please take a look and play with the browser window size to see it in action - [Responsive Navbar on Codepen]( https://codepen.io/jpkim921/pen/OJPovew ).